Published: 29.03.2019, updated: 18.11.2020

 In addition, we assess the best follow-up method for women with a positive HPV test result.
 Half of the HPV-positive women are referred to a gynaecologist whereas the other half received a follow-up appointment with their regular general practitioner (GP).

 It is no longer possible to order the self-sampling test as the recruitment to the study has been completed.

 If you have any questions regarding the self-sampling test or the study, please contact us by mail to firstname.lastname@example.org or by phone: 22928941/ 22928919.

 What are the barriers to cervical cancer screening?

-In the first part of the project we carried out a qualitative study where we interviewed long-term non-attending women about their views on cervical cancer screening.
-We have completed the interviews for this study and are currently working on analysing and publishing the result.
+In the first part of the project we carried out a qualitative focus group study where we interviewed long-term non-attending women about their views on cervical cancer screening attendance.

 Cancer Registry of Norway

 University College London: Jo Waller

 Albert Einstein College of Medicine: Philip Castle

 University of Bergen: Tone Bjørge